Michigan Wrongful Death Act: What You Need To Know

 Who can sue under the Michigan wrongful death act?

-According to the Michigan wrongful death act, the personal representative of the deceased car accident victim’s estate has the legal authority to file a wrongful death lawsuit on the deceased’s behalf.
+In Michigan, the wrongful death act, the personal representative of the deceased car accident victim’s estate has the legal authority to file a wrongful death lawsuit on the deceased’s behalf.
 However, the personal representative could be a family member of the deceased.

 Who picks the personal representative?